v-tach/Thesis/Thesis Outline/Outline.md

 1. Clinicaltrials.gov

 ### Search Strategies
-1. developed in concert with a librarian and then peer-reviewed
+The search strategiews for each database will be developed in concert with a librarian and then peer-reviewed by another

 ### Documentation of results
 1. Search results saved in an open access format (text or .bib)